reusable-ui/reusable-ui-monorepo/states/interaction-state/README.md

 }

-/** Options for customizing selected state behavior and animation lifecycle. */ export interface SelectedStateOptions extends InteractionStateOptions<boolean> {
+/** Options for customizing selected state behavior and animation lifecycle. */ export interface SelectedStateOptions extends Omit<InteractionStateOptions<boolean>, 'defaultState'> {
     /** The initial selected state if `defaultSelected` prop is not provided. */ defaultSelected ?: boolean
 }